Sabir Agougil

-Sabir Agougil (born 18 January 2002) is a professional footballer who currently plays as a midfielder for NAC Breda.
+Sabir Agougil (born 18 January 2002) is a professional footballer who plays as a midfielder.
 Born in the Netherlands, he has represented Morocco at youth level.

 Club career

 Agougil joined NAC Breda at the age of ten, having previously played for Unitas '30.
 He made his debut in a 2–0 Eerste Divisie win against ADO Den Haag.

 International career

 Agougil is eligible to represent both the Netherlands and Morocco at international level.
 He has trained with the under-17 and under-23 teams of Morocco.

 Personal life

-Sabir's brother, Oualid, is also a footballer and currently plays for Ajax.
+Sabir's brother, Oualid Agougil, is also a footballer and currently plays for Ajax.
+Their father Ahmed Agougil works as a hairdresser in Etten-Leur.